Photon-resolved Floquet theory II: Open quantum systems: Jaynes-Cummings model

 The system is sketched in Fig.~\ref{figOverview}(a) and consists of a two-level system describing atoms, molecules or other quantum systems, that is driven by $N_{\text{D}} =2 $ coherent fields with frequencies $\omega_k$ for $k=1,2$.
 Moreover, the two-level system is coupled to a continuum of photon modes $k=3,\dots N_{\text{B}}+2$ giving rise to dissipation.
 The Hamiltonian reads

 where the Pauli operators $\hat \sigma_{\text{z}} , \hat\sigma_+ ,\hat \sigma_-$ quantize the two-level system with level splitting $\epsilon$.
-It is important to emphasize that this model can be realized with superconducting qubits by considering two microwave cavities both coupled to a nonlinear transmon ancilla~\cite{Zhang2019}.
-In this implementation, the $N_B$ modes can be realized by using a multimode transmission line~\cite{Gu2017}.
+This model can be also realized with superconducting qubits by considering two microwave cavities both coupled to a nonlinear transmon ancilla~\cite{Zhang2019}.
+In this implementation, the $N_{\text{B}}$ modes can be realized by using a multimode transmission line~\cite{Gu2017}.
 The coherent photon modes $k=1,2$ have equal frequencies $\omega_1 =\omega_2 =\omega$.
 The semiclassical Hamiltonian is given as